 Bulgaria is experiencing excessive macroeconomic imbalances.
 The economy is characterised by remaining fragilities in the financial sector and high corporate indebtedness in a context of high unemployment.
 Although banking sector liquidity and profitability have improved, a more robust assessment of the sector can only be based on the upcoming asset quality review and stress tests.
 Long-term unemployment has further increased in a context of adjustment issues linked to labour market frictions, while skill mismatches hamper job creation.
 Looking forward, the plan to reform and develop banking supervision has yet to be fully implemented and improving the efficiency of the insolvency procedure remains a challenge, with legislative proposals in preparation.
 Furthermore, vulnerabilities in the non-banking sector remain to be addressed.

-Read a complete analysis of Bulgaria's economy in the country report 2015 [790 KB]
+Read a complete analysis of Bulgaria's economy in the country report 2016 [2 MB]

-The Commission has made six country-specific recommendations to Bulgaria to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: fiscal consolidation; pension reform and health care; labour market and social inclusion; education and training; business environment; energy.
+The Commission has made five country-specific recommendations to Bulgaria to help it improve its economic performance.
+These are in the areas of: fiscal consolidation, taxation and health; financial sector; labour market and wage-setting; education; insolvency.